New Balance Models That Are Right for You: From 574 to 990

 A relative of New Balance’s 997 style, the 997H offers a modern, streamlined take on its predecessor’s silhouette.
 Staying mostly true to the shape and design of the 997, the 997H has a sportier feel, and it’s lighter, too — whereas the 997 uses an Encap midsole, the 997H has a REVLite midsole, a foam compound that’s 30 percent lighter than other foams but delivers the same responsiveness and comfort.

-As the name would suggest, the Fresh Foam Roavs are one of New Balance’s most comfortable shoes, outfitted with Fresh Foam midsole cushioning that’s precision engineered for the utmost comfort and to provide a lightweight ride.
+As the name would suggest, the Fresh Foam Roav is one of New Balance’s most comfortable shoes, outfitted with Fresh Foam midsole cushioning that’s precision-engineered for the utmost comfort and a lightweight ride.
 The shoe has a bootie-esque shape, most noticeably at the Ultra Heel, which helps to hug the foot more snugly, thus ensuring a more supportive fit.
-Other iterations of the sneaker include the Fresh Foam Roav Tee Shirt, named so for its T-shirt-like comfort and cotton tee-inspired detailing on the laces, and the Fresh Foam Roav Backpack.

 New Balance is not only a purveyor of running shoes but skateboarding sneakers, too.
-The Numeric sneaker boasts a range of different iterations, from the 379 pictured above to the 255 and even a mid version of the 379, but for the most part they stick to the same low-profile and sleek silhouette that’s most conducive to skating.
+The Numeric sneaker boasts a range of different iterations, from the 272 pictured above to Jamie Foy’s 306 and even a high-top 440, but for the most part, they stick to the same low-profile and sleek silhouette that’s most conducive to skating.
 Outfitted with a vulcanized rubber sole for better grip and lace enclosures for a secure fit, it’s a shoe primed for the board but one that both skaters and non-skaters alike can enjoy.